colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 This means, even if you’re well under the first two limits, you have to be careful about the third rate limit, duplicate certs, because 5 is a low limit.
 You’re advised to use the staging (test) procedure when requesting or renewing certs, to make sure you don’t accidently use up your limit needlessly when walking through this process.
 The test procedure is covered in these instructions.

-## 1) To ‘www’ or not to ‘www’ (Class B redirection)

-This may not concern your situation, but just to cover bases… From the process of setting up SSL certificates for CSF, it was discovered that some of CSF’s domain configurations were amiss.
+## 1) CNAME records for Class B redirection on WebFaction

-In our case, we don’t like using “www”.
+If you like using “www” in URLs, then this may not concern you.
+But we don’t like using “www”.
 We prefer a Class B redirect.
-In other words, site visitors should land at _csf.community_, not _www.csf.community_, whether they added “www” or not in the URL.
+In other words, whether site visitors add “www” in the URL or not, they will always land at `https://domain.tld` (no www).

-To set up a Class B on WebFaction, you must have a CNAME record in the WebFaction dashboard, **in addition** to using mode_rewrite in the app’s _.htaccess_ file to handle the Class B redirection.
-We didn’t realize the CNAME requirement before, and couldn’t proceed with creating Let’s Encrypt certifications until the CNAME records were setup.
+To set up a Class B situation on WebFaction, you must have a CNAME record in the WebFaction dashboard, **in addition** to using mode_rewrite in the app’s _.htaccess_ file to handle the Class B redirection.
+We didn’t realize the CNAME requirement when initionally trying to run SSL certificates, and couldn’t proceed until the CNAME records were setup.

+How it works:

-At minimum, for every domain, we needed two website names, one for the target domain and one for the CNAME record.
-CSF’s, for example:
+For each domain on WebFaction that you want a Class B redirect for, you need two website names, one for the target domain and one for the CNAME record.
+For example, our CSF domain is setup like this:

 * **csf** = http://csf.community (target domain)
 * **csf_www** = http://www.csf.community (CNAME record)

 But to have SSL certificates on top of the Class B CNAME redirects, WebFaction requires _four_ website records — two for each domain type.
-We’ve created and named the records as:
+We created and named the associated records for CSF as:

 * **csf** = [http://csf.community](http://csf.community) (Not secured)
 * **csf_ssl** = [https://csf.community](https://csf.community) (Secured, our final destination)
 * **csf_www** = [http://www.csf.community](http://www.csf.community) (CNAME record)
 * **csf_www_ssl** = [https://www.csf.community](https://www.csf.community) (CNAME record)

-The associated mod_rewrite rules in your _.htaccess_ file should be:
+The associated mod_rewrite rules in your _.htaccess_ file should  then be:

 ```
 ## Class B (no www) redirects